nikydix/nikydixcom-7810d/index.md

 We are still getting our piece of digital real-estate ready! and are going to be planting here soon, so do come back!

-If you want to be the first to be notified when planting begins, you sign up here.
+If you want to be the first to be notified when planting begins, you can sign up here.

 ---